Grigory Sokolov plays Beethoven, Komitas, Prokofiev

 Recital at the Théâtre des Champs-Elysées

 Born in Petrograd (St. Petersburg's name in the years of the Soviet Union) in 1950, Grigory Sokolov won at the age of sixteen the 1st prize at the International Tchaikovsky Competition at the age of sixteen> this year is was presided over by Emil Gilels.
 With Sokolov, we discover a unique, powerful and highly characteristic world of sound.
 One may or may not like it, as in other times Glenn Gould had his fans and his critics.

-The master allowed a film crew to film him one evening in November 2002, at the Théâtre des Champs Elysées in Paris.
-In minimalist lighting which amplifies the mystery surrounding him, Sokolov gives a recital of works by Beethoven (Sonatas No. 9, 10 and 15), Komitas (six dances inspired by the Armenian folk music) and Prokofiev (Sonata No. 7), with many encores (Chopin, François Couperin, Bach).
+The master allowed Bruno Monsaingeon and his film crew to recording his performance on an evening of November 2002, at the Théâtre des Champs-Élysées in Paris.
+In minimalist lighting which amplifies the mystery surrounding him, Sokolov gives a recital of works by Beethoven (Sonatas No. 9, 10 and 15), Komitas (six dances inspired by the Armenian folk music) and Prokofiev (Sonata No. 7), with many encores (Chopin, Couperin, Bach).
 We let you be the judge!